 Of course the instructions that have been published are notably singular-centric, the example ideas or prompts are not really made for plural systems — but this doesn’t mean that the safety plans we make from those instructions are any less helpful for us because we make the plans for ourselves.
 We can get caught up in the language and original intent and end up feeling like we ought to follow their directions to a T. Perfectionism can cause us to create a limited, biased external-world-only point-of-view in our document, and neglect internal world issues and dynamics that can play into our safety and security as well as missing out on tapping into inner world tools or headmate’s skills, input or perceptions that can help to dig us out of the situations we find ourselves in.

-So we’re reworked the instructions here, into a series of exercises that y’all can go through in order to come out with a system safety plan rather than just a singular safety plan.
-We have shamelessly based our instructions on the US publication called “Action Planning for Prevention and Recovery” (SMA-3720) — a public domain document so there’s no limitations on us doing so — and updating it for plural & multiple systems, using our own community’s language and safety as it pertains to plural systems rather than singular systems.
-We use the United Front spaceship paradigm language & the ideas we have already introduced in Recruits, but also know that you may be coming back to this exercise to update your safety plan over and over again — no matter whether y’all are currently a functional multiple system or if y’all are still at the start of your recovery.
+So we’ve reworked the instructions into a series of exercises that y’all can go through in order to come out with a (plural, multiple, DID, etc.) system safety plan rather than a singular (system) safety plan.
+We based our instructions on the US publication called “Action Planning for Prevention and Recovery” (SMA-3720) — a public domain document so there’s no limitations on us doing so — and updating it for plural & multiple systems, using our own community’s language as it pertains to plural systems rather than singular systems.
+We use the United Front spaceship paradigm language & the ideas we have already introduced in Recruits, and please be aware that y’all will likely be coming back to this exercise to update your safety plan over and over again — no matter whether y’all are currently a functional multiple system or if y’all are still at the start of your recovery.

 We’re rewriting these exercise not only for DID or “traumagenic” systems (folk who attribute their plurality to trauma), but for anymany who has a lingering, escalating, or recurring reaction of any type to stressful situations.
-A system safety plan (and the crisis plan one can create to follow it) will help anyone who experiences recurring and escalating troubles whether physical, mental, emotional, and may face a loss of some type of control or be in need of medical intervetion due to those troubles if they continue to escalate.
+A system safety plan (and the crisis plan one can create to follow it) will help anyone who experiences recurring and escalating troubles (whether physical, mental, emotional), and may face a loss of some type of control or be in need of medical intervention due to those troubles if they continue to escalate.

-Thus a system’s safety plan can revolve around addiction, autoimmune disorders, sensitivities & allergies, autism, anxiety, etc. If you have any related issues that get progressively worse and could be helped by being caught sooner, where prevention is key, and where you might need someone to care for you if your issues or symptoms go unchecked too long and progress beyond your control — then this is the document y’all can build as a team to help out.
+Thus a system’s safety plan can revolve around addiction, autoimmune disorders, sensitivities & allergies, autism, anxiety, migraines, chronic health issues, neuropathies, post-viral syndromes, etc. If you have any related issues that get progressively worse and could be helped by being caught sooner, where prevention is key, or where you might need someone to care for you if your issues or symptoms go unchecked too long and progress beyond your control — then this is the document y’all can build as a team to help out.

 How to Use It (General)